salmacmpeg/salmacmpeg/README.md

 - `Machine Learning in Production: From Data Scientist to ML Engineer` – Udemy (2024-9).
 - `Natural Language Processing in Python (2025 Edition)` – Udemy (2025-5).
 - `Python Automation Testing with Pytest` – Udemy (2023-12).
+- `PyTorch for Deep Learning with Python Bootcamp` – Udemy (2019-9).
+- `PyTorch  Natural Language Processing NLP With Transformers in Python` – Udemy (2022-8).

 ### 🚧 In Progress
 - `From Zero to Hero GitHub Actions` – Dometrain.
 - `Ultimate Guide to FastAPI and Backend Development` – Udemy.
 - `MLflow in Action: Master the Art of MLOps` – Udemy.
-- `PyTorch for Deep Learning with Python Bootcamp` -Udemy.
 - `Deploy a Production Machine Learning model with AWS` -Udemy.
 - `LangChain Develop LLM-powered applications with LangChain` -Udemy.
 ---